simon-frankau/teensy_simm/README.md

-# Managing a SIMM from a Teensy 2.0
+# Managing a SIMM from a Teensy 2.0, to understand DRAM decay

 ## What?